omarnj-lab/Deep-Learning-Activation-Functions/README.md

 ![alt text](https://i0.wp.com/sefiks.com/wp-content/uploads/2020/02/sample-activation-functions-square.png?fit=1372%2C1080&ssl=1)

-The code will show the ativation function and its derviative since we both use in deep learning applications
+The code will show the activation functions and their derviatives since we both use in deep learning applications

 Check Observation File for more observation on each of the activation fuctions.